Dates: May 25-27, 2016

 The Sales System: Its Elements and Its Design

 You will review three basic sales management questions: What must my salespeople do?
 What must my salespeople know?
 What must my salespeople be?
-In this module, you will also learn about the individual elements of the sales system: organization, deployment, selection, training, compensation, control and evaluation.
+You will also learn about the individual elements of the sales system: organization, deployment, selection, training, compensation, control, and evaluation.

 Selecting, Finding and Training Superior Salespeople